Stephen Crichton

-He won both the 2021 and the 2022 NRL Grand Finals with the Panthers.
-He has represented the NSW Blues in State of Origin.
+Crichton previously played for the Penrith Panthers in the NRL, with whom he won the 2021, 2022 and 2023 NRL Grand Finals.
+Crichton has the distinction of scoring a try in each of Penrith's four consecutive grand final appearances (2020 to 2023).

 Background

 Crichton was born in Apia, Samoa.
-He moved to New Zealand at the age of two, before his family eventually settled in Australia.
-He is the younger brother of Penrith Panthers player Christian Crichton.
+He moved to Auckland, New Zealand, at the age of two, before his family eventually settled in Sydney, Australia.
+He is the younger brother of former Penrith Panthers player Christian Crichton.

 Early life

 Crichton played his junior rugby league with St Clair Comets.
+He attended Patrician Brothers' College, Blacktown.
+He also played Australian rules football in primary school and in year 7 while at Brothers', however quit to focus on league.

 Career

 2019

 Crichton made his first-grade debut for Penrith against the Cronulla-Sutherland Sharks in round 21 of the 2019 NRL season which ended in a 26–20 victory for Penrith at Panthers Stadium.

 2020

 In round 8 of the 2020 NRL season, Crichton scored two tries as Penrith defeated the Wests Tigers 19–12 at Bankwest Stadium.

 Crichton had a breakout year for Penrith in the 2020 NRL season playing 22 games and scoring 17 tries as Penrith won the minor premiership.
 Crichton played in the 2020 NRL Grand Final, scoring a try in the second half as Penrith were defeated by Melbourne 26–20.
 For a successful individual season, Crichton was named Centre of the Year at the 2020 Dally M Awards and rewarded with a spot in the New South Wales State of Origin 27-man squad although he did not play in the three game series.